Sony looking to "emphasise value as opposed to price" with the PS5

 Reading between the lines, it seems Sony is more interested in the price reflecting the "value" of the console rather than competing on with the Xbox Series X on the cheapest price.
 In other words, and this is hardly a newsflash, don't expect the new consoles to be cheap.

-It's widely believed that a price north of £400/$400 will be attached to the PS5s, given their technological envelopes being pushed by Sony, as well as the reports that they feature some pretty pricey components.
-Our guess is that the Digital Edition will dip below the £400/$400 barrier, while the version with the disc drive will get closer to £499/$499.
+It's widely believed that a price north of £400/$400/AU$800 will be attached to the PS5s, given their technological envelopes being pushed by Sony, as well as the reports that they feature some pretty pricey components.
+Our guess is that the Digital Edition will dip below that barrier, while the version with the disc drive will get closer to £499/$499/AU$950.

 MORE: